-Mr. Speaker, Sir, while domestically the economy is on a strong footing, there are major global headwinds ahead.
-The Macroeconomic Committee earlier this month revised the 2025 growth forecast slightly downward to 3.2 percent, from an earlier estimate of 3.4 percent.
-This marginal downward revision reflects early signs of global uncertainty, associated with escalating tensions in the Middle East, and the uncertainty over the U.S. tariffs.
+- 44. Mr. Speaker, while domestically the economy is on a strong footing, there are major global headwinds ahead.
+The Macroeconomic Committee earlier this month revised the 2025 growth forecast slightly downward to 3.2 percent, from an earlier estimate of 3.4 percent. - 45.
+This marginal downward revision reflects early signs of global uncertainty associated with escalating tensions in the Middle East and the uncertainty over US tariffs.
 These factors may cause major disruptions to global supply chains and put upward pressure on prices.
-While we should not panic, it is important that we are prepared.

-The good news, Mr. Speaker, Sir, is that our economic foundations remain strong, and in the last two years, we have created the fiscal space which will help us navigate through this uncertain global environment.
-We are, therefore, proactive and have formulated the budget in anticipation of these global headwinds.
+While we should not panic, it is important that we are prepared. - 46.
+The good news is that our economic foundations remain strong and in the last 2 years we have created the fiscal space which will help us navigate through this uncertain global environment.
+We are therefore proactive and have formulated the budget in anticipation of these global headwinds.